Cosmology with voids: Cosmological parameter estimation from voids

 \subsection{Summary of cosmology from \ideal\ voids}

 By measuring void depth $\dep$ and outflow rate $\Heff$ in voids at multiple redshifts, we build samples of $f H$ that provide constraints on $h$, $\Omm$ and $\Oml$.
 This procedure mimics the approach to cosmological constraints based on Type~Ia supernovae \cite{kirshner1999}.
-Preliminary tests with fits to shell simulation measurements indeed suggest that samples of void properties over a range of redshifts provide robust cosmological parameter estimates.
-Fits based on the analytical approximation in equation~\eqref{eq:Hefflin} (section~\ref{sec:lintheory}) are fast and effective.
+Preliminary tests with fits to measurements from solutions to full nonlinear shell model in section~\ref{sec:shell} indeed suggest that samples of void properties over a range of redshifts provide robust cosmological parameter estimates.